The Value of Wilderness Landscapes

 The Value of Wilderness

-I'll get back to the connection between my father's advice and the subject of this article later, but first, let's talk about the wilderness—what it is, what it means and its "value" to us.
+I'll return to the connection between my father's advice and the subject of this article later, but first, let's talk about the wilderness—what it is, what it means, and its "value" to us.

-It's important then, to think about wilderness and its value to us, since once it's gone, we can't really get it back—at least not in most cases.
+It's important to consider wilderness and its value to us since once it's gone, we can't really get it back—at least not in most cases.
 But how do you put a price tag on something as innocuous as wilderness?
-My suggestion is first to look at what one can do in the wild, then come back later to a discussion of its value.
-My focus, of course, will be on the Canadian Shield and Boreal forest landscapes where I live—and where I want you to come to visit.
+I suggest first looking at what one can do in the wild and then coming back later to discuss its value.
+My focus, of course, will be on the Canadian Shield and Boreal forest landscapes where I live—and where I want you to visit.

 Wilderness Lets you #PaddleON

-To me, paddling a canoe is the best way to explore the Boreal forest and the thousands of lakes in Sunset Country.
+Paddling a canoe is the best way to explore the Boreal forest and the thousands of lakes in Sunset Country.
 With over 70,000 lakes to explore, you can put your canoe or kayak into virtually any location.
 The solitude of the backcountry will restore your soul and open your eyes to things you won't see anywhere else.
 A lynx swimming across a bay, a cow moose and her calf browsing along the shoreline.
-These are things you don't normally get to see.
+These are things you don't usually get to see.

 Wilderness Lakes Yield BIG Fish